codecapsules-io/codecapsules-docs/docs/tutorials/build-a-reader-mode-app-with-flask-and-redis.md

 ```
 git add .
 git commit -m “commit message”
+git branch -M main
-git push origin
+git push -u origin main
 ```

-Finally, we will create our Capsules.
-We need to create three Capsules, our Redis Data Capsule, a Backend Capsule for our worker process, and another Backend Capsule for our web app.
+Finally, we will create our capsules.
+We need to create three capsules, our Redis Data Capsule, a Backend Capsule for our worker process, and another Backend Capsule for our web app.

 ## Logging in to Code Capsules